St. Louis Blues Logo

 St. Louis Blues Logo 1967-1978

-The debut version contains just one element, being clean, precise, and concise in meaning.
-It fully supports the team leadership concept: it reflects the connection with the city of blues, which is known worldwide.
+The debut version contains just one element: it is clean, precise, and concise in meaning.
+It fully supports the team leadership concept and reflects the connection with the city of blues, known worldwide.

 The note is depicted with a slanted stem pointing left.
 It features an improvised wing – a symbol of ascent, achievability of high goals, and career agility.
-It consists of four different types of feathers, neatly arranged by length: the largest at the top and the shortest at the bottom.
-The last element has “down” in the form of two miniature protrusions.
+It consists of four feathers, neatly arranged by length: the largest at the top and the shortest at the bottom.
+The last element has “down” as two miniature protrusions.
 All lines are straight, strict, and calibrated.
 The emblem’s figure has a yellow contour at the edges.

 1978 – 1984